4+1 RDN Integrated Masters Program

 and Dietetics (ACEND) to provide the 4+1 bachelor’s and master’s degree program.

 - Competency-based education model: This means that practical hands-on learning is integrated into traditional classroom learning.

-- Accelerated learning: Students complete a bachelor’s in Nutrition and Dietetics Advocacy/Pre-dietetics, a Master’s in Nutrition and Dietetics, along with the required 1,000 supervised experiential learning hours, in five years
+- Accelerated learning: Students complete a bachelor’s in pre-dietetics, a Master of Nutrition and Dietetics, along with the required 1,000 supervised experiential learning hours, in five years

 - Seamless transition: Students may enter the Bluffton University program as a first year student and complete their master’s degree without changing schools.